 Reefer Madness is a classic example of this backfiring, as the film is considered better to watch when high.
 Its modern popularity is directly attributable to Keith Stroup, the founder of the National Organization to Reform Marijuana Laws (a pro-marijuana advocacy group).

 Trainspotting.
 Renton and his friends have quite a lot of fun and hijinks in the early parts of the film.
 The villain of the film is the only one who doesn't use drugs.
 However, the depressing squalor of the junkies' lives is definitely lingered upon, mostly in the middle to late parts of the story.
 Ultimately the hero's ability to turn his back on the lifestyle is fittingly triumphant.

 Limitless.
 The wonder-drug Eddie takes immediately makes him a high-functioning genius, but is shown to have awful side-effects that include blackouts and debilitating dependency.
 However, audiences probably latched on to just how awesome a magic pill like that would be.
 Nor is the message helped by the shiny ending for Eddie, where he weans himself off the drug in controlled doses and still retains the intelligence and special abilities gained by taking it in the first place.

 A Clockwork Orange features scenes of violence and rape intended to be morally repulsive, but actually inspired some real-life copycat crimes.
-The director and the original author of the novel Anthony Burgess both renounced the film for its sensationalized violence, being banned in the UK until Kubrick's death in 1999.
+Director Stanley Kubrick and the original author of the novel Anthony Burgess both renounced the film for its sensationalized violence, being banned in the UK until Kubrick's death in 1999.